jjyr/godwoken-original/docs/design.md

     * Voting
     * Randao
     * Decentralized Oracle
-    * ... any other contracts that need aggregated result
+    * ... any other contracts that need shared state

-In a UTXO-like model, it naturally depends on the off-chain actor to aggregate the result; in CKB, we can perform the voting in separate cells and use an off-chain actor to submit the final result, but unfortunately, it's hard to verify the final result in an on-chain contract.
+In a UTXO-like model, the state is naturally separated.

+In CKB, users can vote in separate cells.
+An off-chain actor collects voting cells and calculates the result.

+It works fine when we only want to “see” the result.
+But we can’t use the voting result in another contract, for example, a voting based DAO contract.
+It’s hard to verify the aggregated result in an on-chain contract.
+Since we need to prove exists of voting cells, the transaction must refer to every voting cell; it could be costly.

-Godwoken supports aggregation by providing an account programming layer upon cell model; Instead of verifies cells' state, a Godwoken contract verifies the state of a set of accounts that involved in the transaction.
+Godwoken solves aggregation by providing an account programming layer upon cell model.

-Godwoken contract shares the same tech stack with the native CKB contract.
-The only difference is that Godwoken abstract state of cells into accounts, the contract only cares about accounts, and the Godwoken handle the logic to mapping the account state to layer-1 cells.
+Godwoken shares the same tech stack with the native CKB contract.
+The only difference is that Godwoken contract is account-based; it verifies the state of account instead of the cells.
+The mapping relationship between account state and layer-1 cells is handled by the Godwoken main contract, which is transparent for layer-1.5 contracts.

 ## Architecture